Code-Institute-Submissions/niamhbrowne-MS2-Photography_MayResub/README.md

 ## <em>Design Process</em>

-<p>I have designed wireframes to help me plan my project and follow an idea of what I want the finished project to look like and function.</p>
+<p>I have designed wireframes to help me plan my project and follow an idea of what I want the finished project to look like and function.
+The website won't look exactly like the wireframes as new design ideas are presented when developing the pages.</p>

 #### Wireframes